See Southampton Heritage Guides – Sightseeing tours, tour guides and accessible tours

 Opening times: Sundays 10:00-12:00, 13:00-15:00 – free entry

-2026 Talks at Portswood and Woolston Libraries - FREE!
+2026 Talks at Portswood Library and Woolston Library

-A series of monthly Wednesday evening talks covering the history of Southampton will be given by See Southampton guides and Bevois Mount History at Portswood Library, starting in March 2026.
-The talks begin at 19:00 and admission is free.
+A series of monthly Wednesday evening talks – many covering the history of Southampton – will be given by See Southampton guides and Bevois Mount History members at Portswood Library (251 Portswood Road, SO17 2NG), starting at 19:30, along with a couple of talks at Woolston Library (Centenary Quay, Victoria Road, SO19 9EF), starting at 18:00.
+Talks last for about an hour, and admission is free.

 8 April: Gatti’s Restaurant – the Titanic’s ‘Ritz’ Ally Hayes and Wendy Stokes